Relex12/Word-machine/README.md

 ## Run the tests

-The `test/test-list.txt` file lists unit tests for every possible option.
+The `test/test-list.txt` file lists unit tests for all option.

 On Unix, run `bash test/test-list.txt` to run each test, there should be no error.